Using Azure Cognitive Search Capabilities for B2B eCommerce Catalog

 Most B2B vendors that have been in business for a while estimate that at least 80% of their data is unstructured within documents of various types that contains valuable information.
 Since the data are unstructured, it is hard to use the information for product catalog enrichment until the release of Azure Cognitive Search.

-Additional information enrichment is available for searchable metadata with the prebuilt cognitive skills integrated into the Azure Cognitive Search platform.
+- Additional information enrichment is available for searchable metadata with the prebuilt cognitive skills integrated into the Azure Cognitive Search platform.
 These skills allow exploring multimedia sources to do things like extracting key phrases, image metatags, detect foreign language, and more.
-Different file formats such as PDF, Word documents, images, JSON files, and more are supported.
-Azure could also add a language detection skill for your search and provide relevant search results.

 All of these capabilities combined give you a powerful search experience.
 Imagine, you use Azure Cognitive Search to develop a search application where a product search should return technical manuals associated with the product.
 As documents are ingested into the Azure platform, they are processed and categorized according to the search index.